OSeMOSYS/osemosys_global/docs/examples.md

     ![Example-5.2](_static/example_5.2.png "Example-5.2")

     :::{tip}
-    Have a look at `results\BBINtargets\result_summaries.csv` to see that the 30% renewable generation target in Bangladesh is met and have a look at `results\BBINtargets\results\TotalCapacityAnnual.csv` to see that the 100 GW Onshore Wind in Southern India target is met.
+    Have a look at `results\BBINtargets\result_summaries\GenerationSharesCountry.csv` to see that the 30% renewable generation target in Bangladesh is met and have a look at `results\BBINtargets\results\TotalCapacityAnnual.csv` to see that the 100 GW Onshore Wind in Southern India target is met.
     :::